wasin-waeosri/QuickStart.Elektron.EDP-RT/README.md

 *Note:*
 - Please refer to the [pip installation guide page](https://pip.pypa.io/en/stable/installing/) if your EC2 instance does not have the [pip tool](https://pypi.org/project/pip/) installed.
-- If your EC2 instance already have a websocket-client library installed, you can use ```pip list``` command to verify a websocket-client library version, then use ```pip install --upgrade websocket-client``` command to upgrade websocket-client library.
+- If your EC2 instance already have a websocket-client library installed, you can use ```pip list``` command to verify a library version, then use ```pip install --upgrade websocket-client``` command to upgrade websocket-client library.

 ### ERT in Cloud connection parameters